waelLotfy/CppND-Capstone-Snake-Game/README.md

 ## Memory Management

 1. Pass the object snake by reference instead of value to the function void Renderer::Render(Snake const &snake, SDL_Point const &food).
+Pass the input parameters to the function "Snake::SnakeCell" by reference.
 2. Convert the raw pointers for SDL_Window and SDL_Renderer to shared pointers.

+## Object Oriented Programming

+1. Convert all the data members of the class Snake from public to private and add the setters and getters for these data members.